rborges89/react-slots-tools/README.md

 parent slot to the child slot.

-Note that using slots is very useful if you want to have better separation of concerns, have dynamic bundles or simply want to have a modular design
+Note that using slots is very useful if you want to have better separation of concerns, have dynamic bundles or simply want to have a modular design.

 ## Usage